JephrenNaicker/AIChatBot_Template/README.md

 Requirements 📋
 Python 3.8+
 #limits
---git hub not showing commits
 -- add a overlay bg for the chats
---split into api calls and UI now - after checking the background, and it seems new support for comfyUi is added --Avaret imaage and background images on upload? or Ai Gen?
+--split into api calls and UI now - after checking the background, and it seems new support for comfyUi is added, --UI - current chat bot selected is not highlighthed also , its seems like its always missing that closing "" --Avaret imaage and background images on upload? or Ai Gen?
 Image location thing, and the mood thing
 --Voice getting gene auto , should be gen only if user wants. and make it asyc as cant countiue the chat